mqtt-tools/mqttwarn/examples/owntracks-ntfy/readme-variants.md

 ### JavaScript

-In order to try that on the OwnTracks-to-ntfy example, use the alternative `mqttwarn-owntracks.js` implementation by adjusting the `functions` setting within the `[defaults]` section of your configuration file, and restart mqttwarn.
+In order to explore JavaScript user-defined functions using the OwnTracks-to-ntfy recipe, use the alternative `mqttwarn-owntracks.js` implementation by adjusting the `functions` setting within the `[defaults]` section of your configuration file, and restart mqttwarn.
 ```ini
 [defaults]
 functions = mqttwarn-owntracks.js